Methodology

 4. Deduct attributable fees.
 Administration and asset-based fees are deducted on the same pro-rata basis the fund applied them.

-5. Reconcile to separation date.
-The grossed-up pre-cohabitation balance at separation is the non-marital component.
-The residual is the marital pool.
+5. Reconcile to separation (or valuation) date.
+The grossed-up pre-cohabitation balance is the s 79(4)(a) financial contribution.
+The residual goes to the s 79 contribution analysis.

 3. The Balance Benchmark Rating